 Near the end of life, people with advanced cancer may be admitted to a hospital or intensive care unit (ICU) if they have not made other choices for their care.
 In the ICU, patients or family members have to make hard decisions about whether to start, continue, or stop aggressive treatments that may make the person live longer but harm their quality of life.
 Families may be unsure of their feelings or have trouble deciding whether to limit or avoid treatments.

 Sometimes, treatments like dialysis or blood transfusions may be tried for a short time.
 However, at any time, patients or families may talk with doctors about whether they want to continue with ICU care.
 They may choose instead to change over to comfort care in the final days.

-Ventilator use may keep the patient alive after normal breathing stops.
+Ventilator use may keep a person alive after normal breathing stops.

 Before a ventilator is turned off, family members will be given information about what to expect.

-Family members will be given information about how the patient may respond when the ventilator is removed and about pain relief or sedation to keep the patient comfortable.
+Family members will be given information about how the person may respond when the ventilator is removed and about pain relief or sedation to keep the person comfortable.
 Family members will be given time to contact other loved ones who wish to be there.
-Chaplains or social workers may be called to give help and support to the family.
+Chaplains or social workers may be called to support to the family.